 Scope for encapsulated XObjects.
-It is recommended to supply the scope suboption of the pdfvt option for all encapsulated XObjects created with PDF\load\image(), PDF\fill\imageblock(), PDF\load\graphics() and PDF\begin\template\ext().
+It is recommended to supply the scope suboption of the pdfvt option for all encapsulated XObjects created with PDF_load_image(), PDF_fill_imageblock(), PDF_load_graphics() and PDF_begin_template_ext().
 Since it is allowed to supply the scope suboption for unencapsulated XObjects as well, it can be supplied to all relevant API calls if the lifetime of an image, graphic, imported page or template is known, regardless of the encapsulation status of the generated XObject.

-12.5.7 Importing PDF/X and PDF/VT Documents with PDI
+12.4.7 Importing PDF/X and PDF/VT Documents with PDI

-Special rules apply when pages from an existing PDF document will be imported into a PDF/VT-conforming output document (see Section 8.3, "Importing PDF Pages with PDI", page 209, for details on PDI).
-All imported documents must conform to compatible
+Special rules apply when pages from an existing PDF document will be imported into a PDF/VT-conforming output document (see Section 8.3, "Importing PDF Pages with PDI", page 180, for details on PDI).
+All imported documents must conform to either PDF/X-3/

-PDF/X and PDF/VT conformance levels according to Table 12.24.
-If a particular PDF/VT conformance level is configured in PDFlib and the imported documents adhere to one of the compatible PDF/X levels, the generated output is guaranteed to conform to the selected PDF/VT conformance level.
-Imported documents which do not adhere to one of the acceptable PDF/X levels will be rejected.
+4/4p or PDF/VT-1.
+If PDF/VT conformance is configured in PDFlib and the imported documents adhere to a compatible PDF/X level, the generated output is guaranteed to conform to the selected PDF/VT conformance level.
+Imported documents which do not adhere to one of the acceptable PDF/X levels are rejected.